EdanToledo/Stoix/docs/envs/kinetix.md

 Similarly, you can use the continuous action space by setting `env.scenario.action_type=continuous`.

 > [!WARNING]
 > When changing the action type or the observation type, your network may need to change as well.
-See `stoix/configs/network/kinetix_{pixels,flat,entity}.yaml` for example configs for each of the observation spaces and the multi-discrete action space.
+See `stoix/configs/network/specialised/kinetix_{pixels,flat,entity}.yaml` for example configs for each of the observation spaces and the multi-discrete action space.
+Similarly, if you use the continuous action space, please run a compatible system, e.g. `ff_ppo_continuous.py`

 ### Different Train / Eval Environments